HEDGED EQUITY PHILOSOPHY

 All else equal, we prefer our long book to be stacked with the greatest businesses imaginable because they surprise the world by compounding their value at unexpectedly high rates.

-The role of short positions is to achieve positive returns through declines in value above the cost of carry.
+The role of hedges (whether stock hedging strategies, ETF hedging, or hedging strategies using options) is to achieve positive returns through declines in value above the cost of carry.
 Additionally, during precipitously falling markets, shorts will cushion the fund’s downside by reducing overall net exposure.

 The role of hedges is to achieve a desired net market exposure in a cost and time-efficient manner or to mitigate specific risks in long positions.
 The role of option positions is to flexibly and efficiently express an investing thesis, eliminate unwanted risk, or achieve a desired net market exposure.
 The role of ETF positions is generally to access idiosyncratic risk/return exposures and maintain a higher resilience to diverse market conditions.